NullHypothesis/atlas_tools/README.md

 Don't like `atlas_tools`?
-Luckily, there are a bunch of great alternatives such as [`RIPE Atlas Sagan`](https://github.com/RIPE-NCC/ripe.atlas.sagan) for parsing results and [`ripe-atlas-community-contrib`](https://github.com/RIPE-Atlas-Community/ripe-atlas-community-contrib) which provides various small tools.
+Luckily, there are a bunch of great alternatives such as [`RIPE Atlas Sagan`](https://github.com/RIPE-NCC/ripe.atlas.sagan) for parsing results, [`ripe-atlas-community-contrib`](https://github.com/RIPE-Atlas-Community/ripe-atlas-community-contrib) which provides various small tools, and [`RIPE Atlas Command Line Manager`](https://github.com/astrikos/ripe-atlas-cmdline) which provides a command line manager.

 Contact
 =======